Bengaluru South district: Geography

 Ramanagara is approximately 50 km southwest of Bangalore.
 The district shares borders with the districts of Bangalore Urban in the east, Bangalore Rural in the North-east, Tumakuru in the North-west, Mandya in the west and Chamarajanagara in the south-west and Krishnagiri district of Tamilnadu state in the south.
 It has an average elevation of 747 metres (2450 feet).

-Channapatna Taluk and parts of Ramanagara and Kanakapura Taluk are similar to demographics of Neighbouring Mandya district whereas parts of Magadi taluk are much closer to Tumakur and Kunigal.
-Also Kanakapura and Harohalli Taluks share border with Tamilnadu so few parts here we can find different slang of kannada being used.
+Channapatna Taluk and parts of Kanakapura Taluk are similar to demographics of Neighbouring Mandya district whereas parts of Magadi taluk are much closer to Tumakuru District.
+Also Kanakapura and Harohalli Taluks share border with Anchetty and Denkakote Talukas of Tamilnadu so few parts here we can find different slang of kannada being used.

 Ramanagara is famous for the huge rocky outcroppings.
 The popular places for rock climbing are; Savandurga which is 31 km away from Ramanagara, Ramadevarabetta located within the city, Sri Revana Siddeshwara (SRS) betta which is 15.1 km away from Ramanagara, Thenginkaibetta near to SRS betta and Kabbaladurga which is 35 km away from Ramanagara.

 This region has several tall granitic hills which are famous for many short rock climbs, typically 1 to 2 pitches in length.
 Grades vary from 5.8 American to 5.11 American.
 It is home to some of the world's oldest granite outcrops.
 Some of the interesting climbs are on the Wanakkal wall ("Gabbar ki asli pasand", "Labor pain"), on the Rainbow wall ("UIAA", "Kalia"), on Anna-Thamma ("Darkness at dawn", "Black Diamond", the name Anna-Thama means 'elder-brother-younger-brother' in Kannada).